Subscribe to updates

 Health & Adults Scrutiny Sub-Committee - Tuesday, 4th June, 2024 6.30 p.m.

-June 4, 2024 Health & Adults Scrutiny Sub-Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+June 4, 2024 Health and Adult Scrutiny Sub Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Health & Adults Scrutiny Sub-Committee met on Tuesday 04 June 2024 to discuss workforce shortages, the achievements and priorities of health and care partners, and accessible sports and fitness initiatives for disabled residents.
-Key decisions included noting the committee's terms of reference for the upcoming municipal year and agreeing to progress recommendations from a scrutiny review on empowering disabled residents.
+The Health & Adults Scrutiny Sub-Committee met on Tuesday 04 June 2024 to discuss workforce shortages in health and care, review the council's health and adult social care priorities, and consider initiatives for empowering disabled residents.
+Key decisions included noting the committee's terms of reference and agreeing to submit a report on accessible sports and fitness initiatives to the Mayor and Cabinet.

 The committee received an update on the action plan addressing workforce shortages across the health and care sector.
-Gareth Noble, Deputy Director of Workforce Programme at NHS North East London, presented the progress made on several recommendations.
+Gareth Noble, Deputy Director of Workforce Programme at NHS North East London, presented the plan, highlighting initiatives such as the Career Ambassadors programme to support young people entering the workforce and the development of medical degree apprenticeships in collaboration with Queen Mary University London.
+The workforce strategy was approved in January 2024, with a delivery plan to attract and retain staff across North East London to be implemented.

-Cabinet Member and Corporate Director Reflections and Achievements, and Priorities for 2024-25
+Cabinet Member and Corporate Director Reflections and Achievements

 Tower Hamlets Together Board Partners Reflections and Priorities